vmware-archive/clarity/_documentation/tooltips.md

 ### Usage

 Use tooltips for actionable icons that do not have text labels, such as the icons in a toolbar.
+A tooltip is visible on hover.

 Don't use a tooltip on: